FlavScents AInsights Entry: Cola Acuminata Schott et Endl. Seed Extract (CAS: 68916-19-8)

 5a.
 Key Constituents (Typical)

-- Caffeine: A major stimulant alkaloid contributing to the bitter taste.
+- Caffeine: A major stimulant compound contributing to the extract's bitter taste.

-Composition may vary based on the origin, harvest time, and processing methods.
+Composition varies by origin, harvest, and processing methods.

 Citation hooks: FlavScents; peer-reviewed literature; authoritative industry references